 The Industrial Solutions segment consists of the Dispersions & Pigments and the Performance Chemicals divisions.
 The segment develops and markets ingredients and additives for industrial applications, such as polymer dispersions, pigments, resins, electronic materials, antioxidants and additives.
 Its customers come from key industries such as automotive, plastics and electronics.

 The Surface Technologies segment bundles chemical solutions for surfaces with the Catalysts and Coatings divisions.
 Its product spectrum includes catalysts and battery materials for the automotive and chemical industries, surface treatments, colors and coatings.

 The Nutrition & Care segment comprises the Care Chemicals division and the Nutrition & Health division.
 The segment produces ingredients and solutions for consumer applications in the areas of nutrition, home and personal care.
-Its customers include food and feed producers as well as the pharmaceutical, cosmetics, detergent and cleaner industries.
+Its customers include food and feed producers as well as the pharmaceutical, cosmetics, and the detergent and cleaner industries.